A Process For Responding To Your Most Challenging Students

 The challenge, we realized, was that we did not know what to do—the student was just being herself.
 So the team tried something very different: we could not talk about the student until we talked about ourselves!
 Before that, I would say to the group, “I had Anita in class this morning and she was in tears about her mother,” which would often prompt others to say, “Oh, yes her mother was….”
 Or “I had Anita also this morning and she was….”

-Instead I had to say, “I had a student in class who was in tears and I did not know how to help her refocus on her quiz.”
-This would lead into very productive discussions about how we manage that situation, one that is certainly not unique to Anita, and one that in some fashion I will confront again.
+Instead, I had to say, “I had a student in class who was in tears and I did not know how to help her refocus on her quiz.”
+This would lead to very productive discussions about how we manage that situation, one that is certainly not unique to Anita, and one that in some fashion I will confront again.
 This unusual protocol gave us permission to safely talk about the aspects of our practice that we wanted to improve, and led us to do research and develop trainings.

 I know of few better feelings than being part of a team that identifies its challenges, speaks honestly and professionally about its practices, and compassionately helps the neediest members of the community to hang in and grow.